selfVSmind/jasonlambertblog/contents/articles/png2c-example-rom/index.md

 ./png2c full_screen_image.png -f
 ```

-This command generates a new file called ***full_screen_image.h*** and it is packed with all the data we need to draw a full screen image on the N64.
+This command generates a new file called **_full_screen_image.h_** and it is packed with all the data we need to draw a full screen image on the N64.
-I'm not giving out my source code for the N64 program just yet, but I have compiled a [sample rom][romLink] to show that it does indeed perform as expected.
+I'm not giving out my source code for the N64 program just yet, but I have compiled a [sample rom][romlink] to show that it does indeed perform as expected.
 Try it out on your favorite N64 emulator.
 I have only tested it on [Project64][pj64], so your mileage may vary.
 It also runs on actual hardware, if you're wondering.

-[romLink]: ./jason_last_man.n64
+[romlink]: ./jason_last_man.n64
 [pj64]: https://www.pj64-emu.com/
 [png2c]: https://github.com/selfVSmind/png2c
 [cimg]: https://cimg.eu/